Rikotee/NatureObserverApp/README.md

 # Nature Observer

-Nature Observer is a journal where user can record their finds in the nature.
+Nature Observer is meant to be like a journal where user can record their finds in the nature.
+User simply takes a photograph and various information is saved simultaneously.
+For example weather information, place in the map and light conditions.

 ## Installation
 ```